-World Match Play: World number one Dustin Johnson faces Jon Rahm in final
+World Match Play: Dustin Johnson makes history as world number one triumphs

 -